Joseph Kellman: Thoroughbred racing

-In 1973 Kellman met with considerable success with Shecky Greene, named for the comedian, Shecky Greene.
+In 1973 Kellman met with considerable success with Shecky Greene, named for the comedian Shecky Greene.
 Among his wins, the colt captured the 1973 Hutcheson Stakes, Fountain of Youth Stakes, Arlington-Washington Futurity Stakes, and the Stepping Stone Purse en route to earning 1973 American Champion Sprint Horse honors.

 Better Boys Foundation

-Kellman's aforementioned interest in boxing and his long-burning desire to put something back into his old neighborhood began his lifetime of civic involvement.
 In 1961, with the help of Buddy Hackett, Kellman founded the Better Boys Foundation, currently named BBF Family Services, to help one of the nation's most disadvantaged inner city neighborhoods.
 The Better Boys Foundation offers youth participants tutoring and mentoring for academic enhancement and high school graduation, leadership training, cultural diversity and social skills training.

 Corporate/Community Schools of America

 In 1988 he established the country's first business-sponsored elementary school, the Joseph Kellman Corporate Community Elementary School in impoverished North Lawndale.
 The philosophy behind the project was to applying the techniques that are common in business to public education and to improve the learning environment in inner-city public schools.
-The school has been innovative in its use of computer technology and implementing 1-to-1 learning methods.
-Since the establishment of the school the primarily African-American residents of the neighborhood have enjoyed a truly different school working in close partnership with the Better Boys Foundation to improve the quality of life for North Lawndale youth and their families.
-As of 2019, the school is part of the Chicago Public Schools system and continues to offer its students unique learning opportunities by being a Technology Magnet Program, an Early Children's Literacy Program, by offering numerous educational support opportunities both in the classroom and online, and by granting each graduate a laptop or tablet.
+As of 2019, the school is part of the Chicago Public Schools system and has a Technology Magnet Program and Early Children's Literacy Program.
+It grants each graduate a laptop or tablet.